Setup User

 oxen clone https://hub.oxen.ai/ox/CatDogBBox --shallow -b my-pets

-This is especially handy for appending data via the remote workspace.
+This is especially handy for appending data via the workspace.
 When downloading by using the --shallow flag you will notice no data files in your working directory.
 You can still see the data on the branch on the remote with the oxen remote subcommands.

 oxen remote ls